bdxio/bdxio-yt-publisher/README.md

 available hardware acceleration (this won't work if you're using a Docker container).
 For example on macOS you may replace `libx264` by `h264_videotoolbox` to use [VideoToolbox](https://developer.apple.com/documentation/videotoolbox).

-By default the following arguments are used:
+By default, the following arguments are used:
 ```bash
 -y -i "${intro}" -ss ${start} -to ${end} -i "${stream}" -loop 1 -t 7 -framerate 25 -i "${outro}" -t 7 -f lavfi -i anullsrc=r=44100:cl=stereo \
   -filter_complex "[0:v] fade=in:0:25, fade=out:250:25 [faded-intro]; \